Parity Pipeline

 Synopsis

-Inspired by the Emmy-Award winning short documentary of the same name (Netflix, 2023), THE DADS (feature version) chronicles a diverse group of dads working to build a movement advocating for their trans and nonbinary children and each other.
-As a new right-wing administration and conservative Supreme Court roll back transgender rights, the dads must find a way to fight back, protect their children, and hold on to hope and their growing movement, even as some fathers make the difficult decision to leave the country.
-Filmed over the course of a year spanning retreats in rural Maine and Minnesota, court dates, protests, family milestones and a pivotal U.S. Supreme Court decision, THE DADS captures this moment of national reckoning with remarkable intimacy through the film’s main participants.
-It concludes with three families living in exile outside the U.S., 18 dads gathered for a third retreat amid threats to democracy, and a movement that refuses to give up.
+Inspired by the Emmy-Award winning short documentary of the same name (Netflix, 2023), THE DADS chronicles a diverse group of dads working to build a movement advocating for their trans and nonbinary children.
+As a new right-wing administration and conservative Supreme Court roll back transgender rights, the dads must find a way to fight back, protect their children and themselves, and hold on to hope and their growing movement, even as some dads are forced to choose between family and country.
+Filmed over the course of a year spanning retreats in rural Maine and Minnesota, court dates, protests, family milestones and a pivotal U.S. Supreme Court decision, THE DADS captures this moment of national reckoning with remarkable intimacy through verite footage and interviews with the film’s main protagonists and their families.
+This is fatherhood as an act of radical resistance.

 Bio